 Louise is a critic and comic novelist.
 She has been a dance and physical theatre critic for The Independent and The Sunday Telegraph and is currently dance columnist for The Spectator and The Financial Times.
 Her fourth novel, Happy Little Bluebirds, is published by Bloomsbury.

 “Try watching a three-act ballet performed in ‘working light’: key entrances pass unnoticed; vital gestures fail to read.
 Even the most bread-and-butter lighting will focus the attention and dramatise the space but virtuoso lighting is a joy in itself and raise quite ordinary movement to the level of choreography: directing the eye; changing the mood; spinning straw into gold.”

 Theatre critic of The Guardian since 1971, a frequent broadcaster and author of several books including State of the Nation: British theatre since 1945 and The 101 Greatest Plays (both published by Faber).

 “I look for lighting that illuminates the play in every sense, that helps to create a coherent world on stage and that is aesthetically pleasing without being self-advertising.”

-Tim Bano is joint lead critic for The Stage.
-He has also written for the Guardian and Time Out, and has worked as a producer on BBC Radio 4.
+Tim is an award-winning arts journalist and radio producer.
+He is joint lead critic for The Stage newspaper, and has written about theatre for The Guardian, The Independent, Time Out, Metro and more.
+He also works as a producer for BBC Radio 4.

 Zoë is dance critic of The Independent and the i, and assistant editor of Dancing Times.
 She is also the author of The Royal Ballet: 75 Years (Faber and Faber, 2006) and The Ballet Lover’s Companion (Yale University Press, 2015).